nmerck1/EnrollmentsRetrieverProgram/README.md

 ## Output Description

-For each employer, produce a file named <employer>.csv.
-The CSV file should have 5 columns:
+For each employer, there is a file named <employer>.csv.
+The CSV file has 5 columns:

 - Employer (**int**) - the id of the employer
 - Employee (**string**) - the name of the employee